Creating a sustainable Murray-Darling

 “We bought the property in 2015 and it was dry for at least six or seven years prior to that”.
-Forty megalitres of water pumped into nationally-significant Yambuna Lagoon in September 2017, thanks to the Murray-Darling Basin Balanced Water Fund (established by The Nature Conservancy and partners), provided a timely top up to the natural flooding that occurred 12 months prior.
+Forty megalitres of water pumped into nationally-significant Yambuna Lagoon in September 2017, thanks to the Murray-Darling Basin Balanced Water Fund, provided a timely top up to the natural flooding that occurred 12 months prior.

 "We were delighted with the huge improvements that came with the lagoon.
 We saw a real increase in biodiversity in the area.
 We got lots more birds and even had freshwater turtles nesting within days of the lagoon's banks coming under water."

 Impact of the Murray-Darling Basin Balanced Water Fund

 - We have supported the return of 7,109 megalitres of water to wetlands across 24 wetlands in the southern Murray-Darling Basin, covering 630 hectares (to 30/6/2021).

 - We have partnered with four First Nations communities for water delivery, cultural planning and threatened species management.